lzwjava/blog-source/_posts/2024-12-10-life-tips-en.md

 * English is the world language now.
 Be good at it and use it like a native language.

-* Do not change anyone.
+* You don't need to change anyone.
+If you discover something or create something that people want, they will come.

 * Don't get desperate.
 The majority of the world is helping.
 They are making products or services for cheap or free.